krausality/PNML_Frontend/README.md

 ---

-## 4️⃣ Start Angular Dev Server
+## 4️⃣ Start the PNML Tool

+This command starts the PNML visualizer and editor tool.
+It will compile the application and open it in your default web browser.
+You can then use the tool to load, view, edit, and simulate Petri nets.

 ```bash
 ng serve --open
 ```

-> On Windows, this will open `http://localhost:4200/` in your default browser.
+> On Windows, this will open `http://localhost:4200/` in your default browser.  \
 > On Linux/WSL, it will print the URL; open it manually if it doesn't launch automatically.

 ---